M I N D F U L M O V E M E N T

 The Basics:

 Mindful Movement focuses on forms/postures and being mindful of our body, alignment, and breath in the present moment.
-It borrows from Classical Stretch/Esmonde techniques, joint work exercises, pilates, general fitness, acupressure, and physical therapy.
+It borrows from Somatic Experiencing (especially, implicit memory movement), Classical Stretch/Esmonde technique, joint work/gentle stretching exercise, somatics (Hanna), pilates, general fitness, acupressure, and physical therapy.
 When breathing, the breath is done through the nose and focused into the abdominal region/diaphragm to facilitate the brain and body's parasympathetic nervous system response (e.g., rest and digest system, calming hormones) vs the sympathetic nervous system (e.g., ready for action, on alert, scanning, heavier and shorter breaths).
 Practicing mindful movement is intended for health benefits and to be more in the here and now.
 It is great for self-care, especially when people are too busy to settle down and find that even a full night's rest is not restorative--that's when people need it the most or another mind-body exercise of their choice.
 It is also beneficial for clients who have had traumatic experiences or have psychological concerns so that they can become more present and embodied in their lives.
 Having a counseling and psychological background that is trauma-informed, Jennifer can really help clients on a one-on-one basis to examine their minds and bodies and forge a connection between the two, allowing for the release of what no longer serves you to bring in what you need.

 Education and Practice

-Jennifer's prior training is in the Himalayan tradition of hatha yoga through the Himalayan Yoga and Meditation Center in Palatine, Illinois.
-She achieved experienced registered yoga teacher status at the 500 hour level (ERYT-500) with advanced training in hatha yoga, and well over 2,000 hours of teaching yoga to students and counseling clients over the years.
-Jennifer also has been trained in Embodied Lab's applied polyvagal theory in therapeutic yoga (trauma-informed).
-Although she has stepped away from teaching yoga at this time, she has an extensive understanding of the benefits of the science of breath, nervous system regulation, forms/postures, contraindications, how to modify for different fitness levels in her classes (i.e., chairs, blocks, bolsters, straps, etc.), and about natural health practices.
+Even though Jennifer has transitioned from teaching yoga, her prior training was with the Himalayan tradition of hatha yoga through the Himalayan Yoga and Meditation Center in Palatine, Illinois.
+She achieved experienced registered yoga teacher status at the 500 hour level (ERYT-500) and Yoga Alliance Continuing Education Provider (YACEP) with advanced training in hatha yoga, and well over 2,000 hours of teaching yoga to students and counseling clients over the years.
+Jennifer also trained with Embodied Lab's applied polyvagal theory in therapeutic yoga (trauma-informed).
+These learning opportunities and different teaching experiences have provided Jennifer with an extensive understanding of the benefits of the science of breath, nervous system regulation, forms/postures, contraindications, how to modify for different fitness levels in her classes (i.e., chairs, blocks, bolsters, straps, etc.), and about natural health practices.

 Benefits of Mindful Movement:

-• increasing flexibility and lubrication of joints, ligaments, and tendons
+• increases flexibility and lubrication of joints, ligaments, and tendons

 General Guidelines